 Wonder Corona!
 (2016 -)

 Rejet/Pythagoras Production announced their first shuffle units back in 2016.
-Wonder Corona! were the first unit to debut back in April, 2016.
+Wonder Corona! was the first unit to debut back in April 2016.
 The lineup was one of the strongest yet one of the oddest in the middle of the shuffle series.
 Alongside Okawa were Toshiki Masuda (Marginal #4) and Shouta Aoi (Unicorn Jr.).

 The group showed consistency, Viva La Chu was a strong release, one of the best from the first wave of releases from the shuffle series, Samajera, although a bit odd at times, was one of the best releases, this time from the second wave.